acumartini/dectet-public/README.md

 ## Buttons

-The two HW buttons on the Dectet are dedicated to navigation.
+The two HW buttons on the dectet are dedicated to navigation.
 While in the [Module view](#module-view), the buttons are used to scroll through the current Module's Control pages.
 While in the [Patchbay Interface](#patchbay-interface), the buttons are used to scroll the current Module's Output/Control pages and also through the filtered patch list.
 When not in the Module View or Patchbay view, the left button will trigger the UI's back button (if present) to return to the previous view.

 | Notes | |
 | - | - |